unomena/restlet-sites/modules/com.restlet/tech-doc/apispark/guide/03_create/03_test.md

 # Requirements

-In order to test and debug a web API, certain number of requirements must be met.
+In order to test and debug a web API, a certain number of requirements must be met.

 The API must be deployed.
 Please visit the [Cell deployment](technical-resources/apispark/guide/explore/cell-deployment "Cell deployment") page if you don't know how to deploy an API.
 You need access credentials if the API if not open to *anyone*.
-Please visit the [Invocation](technical-resources/apispark/guide/publish/publish/invocation "Invocation") page if you don't know how to obtain and view your API access credentials.
+Please visit the [Invocation](technical-resources/apispark/guide/publish/publish/invocation "Invocation") page if you do not know how to obtain and view your API access credentials.

 # Invoke a Web API with POSTMAN

-Using a Web API does not impose any particular programming language.
+Using a web API does not impose any particular programming language.
 It can even be done from a web browser.
 However, to test your API we recommend the use of tools such as the Chrome extension POSTMAN and DHC that provide a graphical user interface to perform HTTP calls.

 When using POSTMAN, click on the **Basic Auth** tab, fill in the **Username** and **Password** fields with the information copied from your APISpark **Endpoints**.
 Fill in the **Endpoint URI** and add the name of a resource e.g. `/contacts/ `at the end of it.
 (E.g. `https://employeedirectory.apispark.net/v1/contacts`).